This is Part 7 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Terraform provider's documentation in the public Terraform Registry describes how

-to configure credentials in the required_providers
+to configure credentials in the required_providers block for any given provider.

 Typically, resource providers can obtain necessary credentials from several sources, including: